ubccr/xdmod-notebooks/README.md

 1. Open Anaconda Navigator following [these instructions](https://docs.anaconda.com/free/anaconda/install/verify-install/).
 1. Launch JupyterLab.
 1. Open a Terminal.
-1. Install the packages needed to run the notebooks using the command `python3 -m pip install --upgrade xdmod-data python-dotenv tabulate`.
+1. Install the packages needed to run the example notebooks using the command:
+    ```
+    python3 -m pip install --upgrade xdmod-data python-dotenv tabulate
+    ```

 ### Docker
 1. Install Docker following [these instructions](https://docs.docker.com/engine/install/).
 1. Make sure you have downloaded this repository.
 1. In a terminal / command prompt, change directories to your downloaded copy of `xdmod-notebooks` and then into the `docker` directory inside there.
-1. Build a Docker image called `xdmod-notebooks` from the provided Dockerfile by running the command `docker build -t xdmod-notebooks .`
+1. Build a Docker image called `xdmod-notebooks` from the provided Dockerfile by running the command (make sure to include the dot):
+    ```
+    docker build -t xdmod-notebooks .
+    ```
-1. Run a new Docker container named `xdmod-notebooks` on port 8888 by running the command `docker run -p8888:8888 --name xdmod-notebooks xdmod-notebooks`.
+1. Run a new Docker container named `xdmod-notebooks` on port 8888 by running the command:
+    ```
+    docker run -p8888:8888 --name xdmod-notebooks xdmod-notebooks
+    ```
 1. Copy-paste the URL listed on your Terminal into a browser to take you to JupyterLab.

 ## Usage